 - DDR5 is fast, but only in some workloads.
 On the one hand, our tests revealed that specific tasks benefitted substantially from DDR5, and you can expect double-figure performance gains.
 However, some workloads were indifferent to DDR5 or showed a minimal performance improvement.
 Therefore, you should identify the type of workloads that you use on your system and decide whether DDR5 is worth the investment.

 - Don't buy DDR5 for gaming.
 The performance uplift is there, but it doesn't warrant an upgrade.
 Yes, DDR5 helps improve your frame rates, but you also need to keep your expectations in check.
 So unless you're a hardcore gamer that doesn't like knowing you're leaving performance on the table, you shouldn't pick up DDR5.

-- For now, DDR4 offers more bang for your buck because DDR5 is either out of stock or extremely expensive.
-For comparison, the cheapest DDR5-4800 32GB C40 memory kit retails for $273.99, whereas a DDR4-3600 32GB C16 memory kit goes for as low as $137.99.
-While the former offers 6% higher performance, it's also 99% more expensive than the latter.
+- For now, DDR4 offers more bang for your buck.
+For comparison, the cheapest DDR5-4800 32GB C40 memory kit retails for $73, whereas a DDR4-3200 32GB C16 memory kit goes for as low as $50.
+While the former offers 6% higher performance, it's also 46% more expensive than the latter.
 DDR5 pricing won't remain this high forever, but DDR5 can't compete with the value of high-end DDR4 until it improves.